Monday’s big sports betting news, believe it or not, was not Oscars betting in New Jersey.

 Golden Nugget and its partners are not permitted to offer NBA betting as a result of Tilman Fertitta owning both the Golden Nugget and the NBA’s Houston Rockets.

 It has also happened in the NJ online casino market, albeit for different reasons.
-Betfair originally launched under Trump Taj Mahal’s license, but when that casino closed its doors, Betfair found a permanent home with Golden Nugget.
+Betfair (now FanDuel) originally launched under Trump Taj Mahal’s license, but when that casino closed its doors, Betfair found a permanent home with Golden Nugget.

 The future at Caesars’ properties in AC